 Morant led the team to the eighth best record in the West before COVID-19 suspended the 2019-20 season.
 After play returned in the Orlando Bubble, the team went 2-6 with Jackson Jr only playing three games before being sidelined with injury.

 Memphis finished the eight seeding games in ninth spot in the West, qualifying for the eight vs nine play-in game against the Portland Trail Blazers.
 The Grizzlies would lose to Dame Lillard and the Blazers in the play-in game and be eliminated from playoff contention.

-If you are a fan of the Memphis Grizzlies, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Memphis Grizzlies have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Memphis Grizzlies.
+If you are a fan of the Memphis Grizzlies, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Memphis Grizzlies have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Memphis Grizzlies?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 The Memphis Grizzlies play their home games at the FedExForum.

 Robert Pera is the owner of the Memphis Grizzlies.

 Have the Memphis Grizzlies won an NBA Championship?